Dr. Dolittle and the Rheumatoid Arthritis Specialist

 Something funny happened to me when I read it.
 I hope you get a smile from it, too.
 My kids were watching the old musical Dr. Dolittle.
 It’s the one with Rex Harrison and the cute pushme-pullyou animal which looks so much like one – no, two – of my mom’s alpacas.
 I know it’s old, but still delightful.
 So Dr. Dolittle decides to become an animal doctor because he can’t get along with people, who he finds hypocritical and pretentious.
 He sings, “Why can’t people behave more like animals?”
 Of course, he means humble and honest and kind.

-Well, later on, I was reading the article When You Talk – Does Your Dr. Listen? and this strange thing happened: Somehow the movie and the article merged into one.
+Well, later on, I was reading the article about how to help doctors listen.
+Something strange thing happened: Somehow the movie and the article merged into one.
 I had to laugh out loud.
 The song changed into, “Why can’t doctors behave more like people?”
 Of course I meant more humble and patient and kind.

 I guess it was so funny because I still had the British accent and the music in my head.
 I could just hear Gubgub the pig squeal to get away from some rude and insensitive doctor the way he did in the movie when Dr. Dolittle said he’d consider eating ham again someday.